Skip to content

 Now, you should issue:

-You can copy the files trf2_6.abi and trf2_6.files to the Work_rf2 directory.
-Note that, like anaddb, band2eps use the old format using the files file.
+You can copy the files trf2_6.abi, trf2_6.files and trf2_6.in_freq to the Work_rf2 directory.
+Note that band2eps uses the old format using the files file.
 Then, issue

 band2eps < trf2_6.files > trf2_6.log